Get

 1. The Fastest Dog in the World Is a Whippet

 In 2021, a Whippet named Reas broke the world record for the 100-yard dash by half a second over the previous record.
-Whippets as a breed usually run up to 35 miles per hour, just behind the average speed of 45 miles per hour set by Greyhounds.
-That means Whippet Pitbulls have some serious track and field experience built into their DNA!
+Whippets, as a breed, usually run up to 35 miles per hour, just behind the average speed of 45 miles per hour set by Greyhounds.
+That means Whippet Pitbulls have serious track and field experience in their DNA!

 2. Pitbulls Have a Turbulent Past

-Pitbulls were bred from British Terriers and Bulldogs to create an agile medium-weight dog for blood sports like bear baiting and, later, dog fighting.
-Today, they’re better understood by many to be a loving, loyal family dog.
+Pitbulls were bred from British Terriers and Bulldogs to develop an agile medium-weight dog for blood sports like bear baiting and later, dog fighting.
+Today, they’re better understood by many to be loving, loyal family dogs.

-Back in the 19th century, Greyhounds were considered a hunting breed for nobility.
+Back in the 19th century, the Greyhound was considered a hunting breed for nobility.
 Poorer British railway and coal workers became smitten with the more accessible Whippet, which was known as the “poor man’s racehorse” for their swift running speeds.

 Final Thoughts

-Whippet Pitbulls are a mix between the rugged Pitbull and the lithe Whippet and can combine the best of both parents to make spectacular family pets.
+The Whippet Pitbull is a mix between the rugged Pitbull and the lithe Whippet and combines the best of both breeds to make a spectacular family pet.
 However, it’s important to research the parents beforehand so you can get an idea of what personalities and physical traits they could pass down to your puppy.

 See also: